heritage-happenings/heritage-happenings.github.io/nathaniel-thomas-coulson.md

 Currently location of Chibi Chan Preschool

-## Flickt photo: Crocker Old People's Home
+## Flickr photo: Crocker Old People's Home on Pine Street

 _A tip of the hat to Jean Fowler for noting the following_

 > I have not seen this before, but I suspect this was originally given to the Crockers Old People's home which in the early 50s merged with The Society for the Protection of Women and Children which was our original name.
 A lot of the period furniture in Morgan came from Crocker, as did men!

 * https://www.flickr.com/photos/sftrajan/50063787963